Upward Arrow Icon - Navigation

 3. Use Screen Readers

-Test your presentation with screen readers like JAWS (Job Access with Speech) or NVDA (NonVisual Desktop Access) to experience it from the perspective of a visually impaired user.
+Run your presentation through a screen reader such as JAWS (Job Access with Speech) or NVDA (NonVisual Desktop Access) to understand how it will be experienced by a visually impaired user, and to detect any problems with content structure and navigation.

 c) Prioritizing and Implementing Changes

-After completing the audit, prioritize issues based on severity and impact.
-PowerPoint accessibility remediation services with specific tasks and deadlines to address high-priority issues first.
-Re-test the presentation after making changes to ensure that the issues have been resolved.
+Once the audit has been completed, review the issues based on severity and impact.
+PowerPoint accessibility remediation services with specific tasks and deadlines to address the high-priority issues first.
+After making changes, re-test the presentation to ensure that the issues have been resolved.

 d) Utilizing Tools for Accessibility Audits